 - Grab your FP often, and when you do, don’t pummel — just throw, and toss it to the nearest ledge!
 The AI has some hard-coded combos, but again, as long as it knows to grab it’ll teach itself the rest of the combos.
 No need to worry.

 There are several important moves you’ll need to avoid using (or getting hit by) during training: Remote Bomb, Bow and Arrows, Spin Attack, and neutral attack.
 None of these moves are particularly useful to Link – at least, not in the context of competitive amiibo training – and thus should be avoided.
 Remote Bomb, in particular, is one of Link’s worst moves; the AI gets distracted and tries to pick up the bomb.
 It occasionally damages itself with its own projectile too!
 Unfortunately, Link’s AI will always pull out Remote Bombs to a certain extent.
 All you can do is minimize this behavior — it can’t be entirely eliminated no matter how hard you try.

 Raid Boss Training

-- Up smash: A three-part sword swipe with tons of kill power.
-It’s got quite a bit of ending lag, though, so only use it when you’re sure it will connect.
+- Up tilt, up air, and up smash should be used to juggle airborne opponents to rack on damage.
 If you’re playing on a Battlefield-form stage, you can use up smash to attack your FP when it’s on a platform above you.

-- Forward smash: More rarely, you can use a forward smash to punish a botched landing or to KO outright.
+- More rarely, you can use a forward smash to punish a botched landing or to KO outright.
 As mentioned in the previous section, your FP might only use the first hit of forward smash when it’s at an early level.
 This problem will correct itself given time, so don’t worry!

 If you would like to read more amiibo training guides, please follow this link.